SolaceLabs/solace-pretty-dump/README.md

 **Don't need to do this anymore!
 Use `-count=-100` argument instead!**

 Using SEMP, you can query the broker for details of the last _n_ messages sitting on a queue, and use those values to tell PrettyDump to skip all the messages before that (note: PrettyDump still needs to pull all the messages off the queue to evaluate them).
+Check out the `show-last-nth-msg-spool-id.sh` script in the `scripts` directory to do this.
 ```
 curl -u admin:admin http://localhost:8080/SEMP -d '<rpc><show><queue><name>q1</name><vpn-name>default</vpn-name><messages/><newest/><count/><num-elements>100</num-elements></queue></show></rpc>'